-One of the primary questions a lot of people have about addiction is, “Why is it considered a chronic disease?”
+One underlying question many people have about addiction is, “Why is it considered a chronic disease?”
+More specifically, “Is alcoholism a disease?”
 Alcoholism and other drug addictions have many things in common with other chronic diseases.
 This article reviews the components and parallels between alcoholism and other chronic diseases.

 What Is a Chronic Disease?

 To compare alcoholism to chronic diseases, it can be helpful to understand the medical definition of chronic disease.
-Chronic disease is classified as one that lasts three months or more and has other common features including vaccines that can’t prevent them, they can’t be cured by medicine and they don’t just go away.
+Chronic disease is classified as one that lasts three months or more and has other common features, including:

 According to the CDC, six out of ten Americans have at least one chronic disease.
 Some behaviors contribute to chronic diseases, including using tobacco, not being physically active and having poor eating habits.
 Some of the most common chronic diseases include arthritis, cardiovascular disease, breast and colon cancer, obesity and oral issues.